Rookout/deployment-examples/dotnet-azure-functions/Readme.md

     ```

-**3. Set up Rookout Options at the begining of your function.
+3. Set up Rookout Options at the begining of your function.
 This can also be set as environment variables (https://docs.rookout.com/docs/setup-guide/#configuration).
 Make sure you replace the rookout token place holder with your token.
-This can be found under settings icon in the bottom left of the https://app.rookout.com appplication):**
+This can be found under settings icon in the bottom left of the https://app.rookout.com appplication):

     ```
         Rook.RookOptions options = new Rook.RookOptions()